Butterfly Touchdown, February 2002

 “You’re not a big-picture person, and I’ve never liked that about you.”
 She had meant it as a statement of fact, but it hurt like an arrow.
 Yes, it felt greedy and wrong – disgusting, even – to want for anything at all when whole neighborhoods were still choking on dust, and entire families were torn apart by a perverted ideology.

-But I couldn’t see my past own four walls, which was sitting right in front of me.
+But I couldn’t see my past own four walls, which were sitting right in front of me.

 “Twenty-one seconds, let’s go!”
 Kenny was sitting impossibly still, but the apartment shook with his impatience.
 The clock was bleeding out; in the stands and millions of homes, lungs paused in suspense, eyes forgot to blink, hearts worked overtime.